 Hours of Use

-The meeting room is available for use during regular library hours.
+The meeting room is available for use during regular library hours, with the exception of Sundays.
 All meetings must end 30 minutes before library closing time to allow cleanup and exit before the library is locked.

 Set-up of the meeting room will be done by library personnel prior to the event.
 The library will not open prior to its normal hours of operation for room set-up.